Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 - [Aiffro K100](https://www.aiffro.com/products/all-ssd-nas-k100)
 - One **16 GiB** or greater SSD on a [USB-C to M.2 adapter](https://www.amazon.com/ORICO-Enclosure-10Gbps-Adapter-Supports/dp/B0CQ4NXK7Q)
     - This will be called the **OS drive** in this runbook
-    - This will be the OS drive/boot pool
+    - This will be TrueNAS boot pool
     - TrueNAS [recommends against](https://www.reddit.com/r/truenas/comments/16yg23m/truenas_recommends_against_using_a_usb_key_for/)
       using regular USB flash drives as the boot pool
 - One **2 GiB** or greater USB-C flash drive